CivicActions/ssp-toolkit/docs/controls/IA.md

 ### Part b)

-#### Drupal specific control support

-Internal initial password requirements set by CivicActions admins and ongoing password refreshes by internal user follow the requirements set in the Identification and Authentication Policy.

 #### LINCS specific control or LINCS Responsibility

 Initial authenticator content (a unique email address – not previously used in any other account) is provided by the customer.
 CivicActions Implementation staff use that email address to provide the new user with Admin access.
 Before the Admin has access, they are required to create their own passwords; however, the passwords Admins choose must conform to the password criteria defined: